w3c/window-management/mdn-drafts/screens_property.md

 ### Value

-An frozen array of `ScreenAdvanced` objects.
+A frozen array of `ScreenAdvanced` objects.

 ## Examples